 And as we said, if you don’t understand what the customer actually wants and needs, and apply that at each stage of the e-Commerce planning process, then you’re clearly not an e-Commerce expert.

-True e-Commerce experts give you confidence they know how to make the online shopping experience seamless, efficient and profitable.
+No, you can tell a good e-Commerce expert by how easily and effortlessly they switch between these different business skills.
+A true e-Commerce expert gives you confidence they know how to make the online shopping experience seamless, efficient and profitable.

 E-Commerce experts make things happen

 And finally, the one thing we’d put above all others, is that e-Commerce experts spend more time doing e-Commerce than talking about it.

 Never underestimate the value of people who get shit done.
 The real nuts and bolts of selling online are actions, actions and more actions.

 E-Commerce experts spend time making sure all the basics are right.
 The images, the copy, the product descriptions, all the basics of good product pages.
 They make sure the store does what it says it will. (see our e-Commerce lessons from 2020 article for an example of a store which didn’t do what it said it would).